SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/tenant-status/check-status.md

 ---
+uid: tenant-status-check
 title: Check tenant status
-uid: check_tenant_status
-description: Each tenant has a status page where you can check its state to ensure your application remains stable and responds accordingly.
+description: How to check a tenant's state to ensure your application remains stable and responds accordingly.
-author: {github-id}
+author: Bergfrid Dias
-keywords:
-so.topic: howto
-so.envir: cloud
+so.date: 09.12.2023
-so.client: online
+keywords: tenant, status, state API so.topic: howto so.envir: cloud so.client: online